MeasureAuthoringTool/health-data-standards/resources/qdm_hqmf_r2.1_patterns/qdm_4.2/negation_rationale.md

 Note that `Encounter, Active` should retain the `outboundRelationship` to `Reason` since it is needed for the QDM `reason` attribute.

+For those templates that are affected, the template id's `extension` should be updated to *2015-09-30*.

 | Template                                | Remove @actionNegationInd | Remove Reason         |
 |:----------------------------------------|:--------------------------|:----------------------|
 | Care Goal                               | X                         | X                     |